Zbig281/SpawnAnimal/README.md

 ## What the mod does

-1. Spawns animals from rules defined in config.ini (by pos or GeoID, optionally within a radius).
+1. Spawns animals from rules defined in config.ini (by pos, optionally within a radius).
 2. Listens to the engine event that creates corpse objects (TSStatic / ComplexObject) and matches them to your spawned animals.
 3. When a corpse appears on top of one of your animals, that animal is removed shortly after (prevents infinite corpse loops).